micheledurante/dwarven-codex/dwarven_grammar_book.md

 Urist eat cheese!
 ```

-#### 3.5.6 Combined Forms
+#### 8.6 Combined Forms

 Tense markers can be affixed using the sign `'` in order to create new meaning.
 Only certain combinations make sense,
-but in theory every tense marker can be combined at will and as many as needed.
-E.g.:
+but in theory every tense marker can be combined at will and as many as needed:

 ```
 Urist deb-zalud'zott Shokmug